learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 If you are working in a local environment, running `npm install` creates a folder called `node_modules`, which contains all the downloaded packages.

-_Note_: the `learn` gem may automatically run `npm install` when you first run `learn test`.
+> _Note_: the `learn` gem may automatically run `npm install` when you first run
+> `learn test`.

-When building a project, you may realize you _need_ some specific package.
+When building a project, you may realize you need to _add_ some specific package.
 We can install packages by running `npm install <package_name>` while inside a project directory.
 Running this command will add the package as a dependency in the `package.json` file.
 This means that if you do not have a correctly structured `package.json` file, the install _will not work_!
 (Fortunately, `npm` has a built-in command, `npm init`, that we can use to create the `package.json` file.
 We'll learn more about it a bit later in this lesson.)

 ## A Little More on package.json